-By 1995 the Hush puppy virus had turned into an international plague; the company sold 430,000 pairs and the following year nearly 2 million.
+By 1995, the company sold 430,000 pairs and the following year nearly 2 million.
 And, get this, in 1996 Hush Puppies won the prize for the best accessory at the Council of Fashion Designer Awards, the president of Hush Puppies sharing the same stage with Calvin Klein and Donna Karan to accept the award.

 Gladwell asks and answers the question “How did this happen?”
 The answer is that ideas spread with the same dynamic of a virus, and college age students are the ideal “carriers,” able to turn a simple “outbreak” into a global epidemic.

 But it’s not just fashion; a simple survey of some of the most significant trends and shifts in the realm of ideas, art, music, politics (the 60’s for example), and religion, seem to point back to handful of college students who were able to take an idea and spread it globally, making the world stand up and take notice.

 Which is why the motto of Cru, as well as other campus ministries, has always been “Reach the campus today, reach the world tomorrow.”
 It is based on the observation that if students take seriously the command of Christ to take the gospel to all nations, unlike any other group of people, they have the capacity to accomplish the task.

 A Seamless Missions Strategy

 If you were to ask any missionary what is the most needed resource to fulfill the Great Commission and take the gospel to the world their answer, almost unanimously, would be ‘people’.
 The gospel is powerful but it cannot provide its own transportation.
 I mean, I suppose God could have made it self-propelled (omnipotence has its privileges) but he chooses to use people, us, to be the messengers.